aweager/mux-api/README.md

 Modifying data:
 - _set_: sets values to arguments passed into the command.
 For map-like set commands, deletes unspecified keys
-- _update_: merges map-like values specified in the arguments into the stored data
+- _merge_: merges map-like values specified in the arguments into the stored data
 - _delete_: unsets one or more values

-#### Scopes

-Scopes are specified using `--scope`, and must take a value of:
-- session
-- tab
-- pane
-- buffer

-Alternatively, these short options may be used to specify scope:
-- `-s`: session
-- `-t`: tab
-- `-p`: pane
-- `-b`: buffer

-#### Locations

-Locations are specified using `-l` or `--location`.
-By default, the currently active location for the specified scope is used.
-If both scope and location are specified, they must match.

 ### Variables